 History of the Center

 The Heidi Kirk Duffy Center for International Education was born in 1997 with the wholesale renovation of a former fraternity house along Upper College Road.
 The first residents moved in during fall 1998 and the center proved an instant success.

-As the popularity of living in a tight-knit learning community expanded, the center expanded to a second house next door.
+As the popularity of living in a tight-knit learning community grew, the center expanded to a second house next door.
 With support from Heidi Kirk Duffy, Texas Instruments, Sensata Technologies, ZF Friedrichshafen AG and the Max Kade Foundation, the center purchased and renovated the former fraternity house.
 Today known as the TI House, the first residents moved in during fall 2007.